Foot Care Nurse Certification Board

 - Provide foot care treatment including: onychomycosis, onycholysis, onychogryphosis, onychorrehxis,, onychauxis, onychoclavus,paronychia and treatment prevention of nail disorders such as onychocryptosis or ingrown nail.

 - Provide foot care treatment and reprocessing of critical foot care tool as per IPAC Canada Infection practice control reprocessing critical foot care 2019

 - Describe and apply corrective padding to metatarsal and planter surface of the foot

 - Describe and apply packing to nails for example, to prevent ingrown nail or onychocryptosis.

-- Identify the use of the using urea based cream on diabetic clients feet
+- Identify the use of the using urea based cream on a non diabetic clients feet

 - Describe and identify safe use of tools when cutting the diabetic finger and toenails.